The site where Valerie Mack was found

 The Manorville site where Valerie Mack was found

-This theory is further strengthened by the fact that he decided to reuse Halsey Manor Road as a dump site following the murder of Jessica Taylor in 2003.
+This theory is further supported by his decision to reuse Halsey Manor Road as a dump site following the murder of Jessica Taylor in July 2003.

-It is difficult to imagine someone choosing to drive through this narrow, wooded pathway with Mack's dismembered remains in their vehicle unless they knew exactly where it led.
-Especially if it was dark out.
+It is unlikely that someone drove through this narrow, wooded pathway with dismembered remains in their vehicle unless they knew exactly where it led—especially if it was late at night.

 We know from previous cases that serial killers prefer to operate in places where they feel comfortable.
 This is because operating in "unknown territory" can be risky and unpredictable.

-All of this suggests that the Long Island serial killer is someone who is familiar with this particular area of Manorville.
+Again, this shows that the Long Island serial killer is at least somewhat familiar with this area of Manorville.